keane-fernandes/c-turtle/README.md

 I have included some examples in this [folder](../assembler/samples) so kindly do check it out!

 # Design
+The software package is essentially a [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser) with an interpreter module.

+The parser ensures that the code conforms to the [formal grammar](##Formal-BNF-Grammar).

 # Usage
 ## Setup